Funding and Awards

 Public Administration Alumni Awards

-$500 is awarded by the School annually to the student obtaining the highest aggregate standing in the first year of the Master of Public Administration program.
+$500 is awarded annually to the student obtaining the highest aggregate standing in the first year of the Master of Public Administration program.

-$1,000 is awarded by the School annually to the student entering the MPA program who is deemed by the Admissions Committee to have attained the highest level of scholarship in a previous academic program.
+$1,000 is awarded annually to the student entering the MPA program who is deemed by the Admissions Committee to have attained the highest level of scholarship in a previous academic program.

 Roselle Green Award in Public Administration